Pros and Cons of 529 College Savings Plans

 Complexities

 Prepaid college tuition plans are simple but not very flexible.
 Putting money into a regular savings account maximizes flexibility but offers no tax advantage.
-529 savings plans by contrast offer both considerable flexibility and tax advantages.
-However, given the special rules regarding gifting, rollovers to family, financial aid, possible state income tax deduction quirks, and other items unique to 529 saving plans, there is plenty of potential for mistakes to be made.
+529 savings plans, by contrast, offer both considerable flexibility and tax advantages.
+However, given the special rules regarding gifting, rollovers to family, financial aid, possible state income tax deduction quirks, and other items unique to 529 savings plans, there is plenty of potential for mistakes to be made.

 Since we don’t work for anyone but our clients, we are free to recommend whatever college savings strategy is best.
-If a 529 savings plan is indicated, we will choose one from any state which best suits a given client.
-With proper planning, 529 plans can be a viable place to build funds to pay for college on a tax advantaged basis.
+If a 529 savings plan is indicated, we will choose one from any state that best suits a given client.
+With proper planning, 529 plans can be a viable place to build funds to pay for college on a tax-advantaged basis.
 With college costs so high, most families can use all the help they can get.